abodhale/DesignPattern/README.md

 # DesignPattern

-Here I wrote some design pattern with practical example so we can use it in real time world.
+Here I wrote few design pattern with practical example so we can use it in real time world.